Cistron/cistron.github.io/splats/hpc1.md

 ![Cirrus login password]({{ "/splats/images/hpc1/cirrus_login_password.png" | absolute_url }})

 In order to log onto cirrus, start your terminal application of choice (e.g. Git Bash for Windows or Terminal.app on MacOS) and execute the following command.

-From now on, replace `mbaron` with your username.
+**All the example commands use my username - `mbaron`.
+Make sure to replace it with your username.**

 ```bash
 ssh mbaron@login.cirrus.ac.uk